Immigration Rights

 Visa Cancellation & Grace Period

 When your employment or sponsorship ends, your residence visa must be cancelled.
-You have a grace period to make arrangements:Standard grace period: After visa cancellation, you have 30 days to either...
+The grace period you receive depends on your visa type:Standard employment visas: After visa cancellation, you have 30...

 Read more